Nova-Redd/Digital-Triplet/README.md

 When we work with PLCs, we access these memory locations, and either write to, or read from them.

+## The communication
 To talk python to a PLC using the snap7 library, we need a python program that can find these memory locations, and then read or write to them using methods from util and types classes of the snap7 library.
-Luckily for us, AndyKibz has this python script on his github.
+Luckily for us, Andrew Kibor has this python script on his github.
 This script(plc_utils.py) is at the top of this repository.
 The script has two functions; read_data and write_data. read_data takes two parametes; plc and the key (address tag).
 The function finds the location in memory of the tag and reads from it.

 write_data takes three parameters; the plc, the key to write to, and the value to write to that tag.